 Favourites and Alerts

 You may notice that the lists of favourite stories and authors aren't that long.
 Now yes, I do a lot more writing than reading for the most part, but I still try to review numerous fics on this sight.
 That being said, I rarely favourite arbitrarily.
 There isn't a set point as to what qualifies for inclusion, but whatever it is, it's quite high.
 Either a single fic needs to be exceptional, or the author needs to provide stories of a certain level of quality that I've read enough of.
 Also note that alerts are indeed arbitrary.
-Any fic or any author that qualifies is put on alert so I don't miss updates that I can add to my 'to review' list.
+Any fic or any author that qualifies is put on alert so I don't miss updates that I can add to my 'to review' list (see the "reviews" section for info on that).

 So yeah.
 Appreciate it damnit! :)

 Basic policy on reviews-I'll outright admit that I don't review everything I read.
 It's an irritation we all have to share.
 However, I do make a point of reviewing other stories on a fairly regular basis, though this is based on the concept of 'review repayments.'
-Basically, I repay reviewers for giving reviews, choosing entries and putting them on a 'to review' list.
-Favorite stories and/or authors automatically qualify for inclusion.
+Basically, I repay reviewers for giving reviews by choosing some of their entries and putting them on a 'to review' list.
+Favorite stories and/or authors automatically qualify for inclusion for review, as in, if I favourite an author, all of their stories end up on my 'to review' list, as does any singly favourited story.
 The time taken for a 'repayment' can be excessive, especially if it's in a media I'm not familiar with, but I will get around to it eventually.
 Numerous other factors exist, but this is the basic gist of it.

 Also note that I will not beta read.
 It's general principle I'm afraid, that I prefer to spread out feedback and not be bogged down by any one story.
 And there's the fact that I'm effectively beta reading for 6 other individuals as per the writing group I'm part of.